What is a balloon?

 What if I have additional questions regarding balloons?

-If you have additional questions regarding balloons, please contact the Small Airplane Directorate in Kansas City, Missouri.
+If you have additional questions regarding balloons, please contact the Policy and Innovation Division (AIR-600).